wood-thilsted/WT-ht-condor-front-end/README.md

   A user may have multiple sources (separated by newlines, as above), and the same source may be "owned" by multiple users.
 Source names must be globally unique.

-### Optional Fields

-Additional optional metadata can be included in each section.
-This application does not consume these, but other parts of the HT Phenotyping system might.

-* `ContactName` - The name given by the user in the signup form.
-* `Email` - The contact email given by the user in the signup form.